azabirnik/stylegan-demo/README.md

 ## Introduction

-**StyleGAN-Demo** is a project that deploys a CycleGAN-based image style transfer service using Docker for containerization.
+**StyleGAN-Demo** is a project that deploys an image style transfer service using Docker for containerization.
 It consists of a backend API built with FastAPI and a frontend application built with Streamlit.
 Users can perform style transfer on images through an intuitive web interface or directly interact with the API for integration into other applications.

+The style transfer process takes a **content image** and a **style image** as inputs and produces a new image that blends the content of the first image with the style of the second image using neural style transfer techniques.

 ## Features

 - **Backend API**:
-  - Performs style transfer using a pre-trained CycleGAN model.
+  - Performs style transfer using Neural Style Transfer with a pre-trained VGG19 model.
   - Utilizes GPU acceleration if available.
+  - Processes both content and style images provided by the user.
   - Provides a RESTful API endpoint for easy integration.

 - **Frontend Application**: